 July 6, 2020 (c) Judith Allen Shone

-Caregivers will find meaningful caregiver tips here for keeping in their tool because caregivers took the time to share, 🤗 ! 💙 Thank you for sharing your encouragement!
+Caregivers will find meaningful caregiver tips here, for themselves as well as loved ones, for keeping in their tool because other caregivers took the time to share, 🤗 ! 💙 Thank you for sharing your encouragement!

 CAREGIVERS, these tips are validation that you are not alone on your journey, that others have known your desperation and your joys, and now want to lend support.

 The foundation of caregiver knowledge comes from caregivers sharing tips, coping mechanisms and strategies, which they have learned during their journey caring for another with memory loss.

 I have found caregivers are willing to share and grateful for help…help caring for others as well as caring for their own health and well being.